-AHDB funds an Aphid Monitoring Scheme and the results are reported as a vector pressure index.
-It is designed to give the user an assessment of the risk of PVY spread.
-It is calculated using the catches of aphid species and their respective REF values.
+An Aphid Monitoring Scheme is available which reports vector pressure.
+It is designed to give the user an assessment of the risk of PVY spread and is calculated using the catches of aphid species and their respective REF values.

-Researchers at SASA have studied the relationship between the numbers of different aphids and PVY transmission.
+Researchers in Scotland (SASA) have studied the relationship between the numbers of different aphids and PVY transmission.
 They concluded that the cereal aphids (Rose-grain aphid, Metopolophium dirhodum, Grain aphid Sitobion avenae and Bird cherry-oat aphid, Rhopalosiphum padi) were the key vectors.
+However, this may not be the case elsewhere.
 In other countries, other aphid species are considered to be more important, for example, Black bean aphid, Aphis fabae, in Finland and Leaf curling-plum aphid Brachycaudus helichrysi in Switzerland.

 How important are Willow-carrot aphids in GB?